This policy details the admissions requirements for Alphacrucis University College (AC) courses of study.

 - Processes for establishing applicant identification are published as part of the application process.

-- Mandatory sighting of original documents (or certified copies in some cases).
+- Request sighting of original documents (or certified copies in some cases) if necessary.

-- A condition of application is that the applicant must provide permission for the College to verify the academic qualifications and/or transcript(s) of academic record presented by the applicant with the issuing institution (except where AC has issued qualification and/or transcript).
+- A condition of application is that the applicant must provide permission for AC to verify the academic qualifications and/or transcript(s) of academic record presented by the applicant with the issuing institution (except where AC has issued qualification and/or transcript).

 - In the case of an overseas applicant the age will be checked against the applicant’s passport.

-- In deciding whether or not to admit a student, the College admissions process will take into account satisfactory fulfilment of academic admissions requirements for the course of study as stipulated in the accreditation documents.
+- In deciding whether or not to admit a student, AC’s admissions process will take into account satisfactory fulfilment of academic and other essential admissions requirements for the course of study as stipulated in the accreditation documents.

 - If an applicant satisfactorily meets the above criteria and provides the relevant documents, they are sent a ‘Letter of Offer’ and ‘Student Agreement’.

-- When a HE student has successfully met the admission requirements and accepted the AC ‘Letter of Offer’ and ‘Student Agreement’, this is reported to the Admissions Committee and Academic Administration Committee, to confirm admission to the course.
+- When a Higher Education (HE) student has successfully met the admission requirements and accepted the AC ‘Letter of Offer’ and ‘Student Agreement’, this is reported to the Admissions Committee and Academic Administration Committee, to confirm admission to the course.
 Students are either admitted on 'full entry' or 'provisional entry' grounds.